Tourist Trap (1979)

 - TL explains that his brother makes him wear masks just because he’s too fucking handsome.
 Man, I feel you.
 Some days it feels like I’m still wearing a mask, and it’s suffocating me…

-- How did TL get from the basement to wear Molly was walking outside so quickly?
+- How did TL get from the basement to where Molly was walking outside so quickly?
 And he has a different mask and wig on?
 Actually that could have been hours, Molly wasn’t too concerned about finding her friends.

 - Slausen finds Molly, he goes back inside the museum to make a call, and she’s scared of TL so she… stays outside?